maplibre/maplibre-native/platform/node/README.md

 npm install @maplibre/maplibre-gl-native
 ```

-Other platforms will fall back to a source compile with `make node`; see [DEVELOPING.md](DEVELOPING.md) for details on
+Other platforms will fall back to a source compile with `make node`.
+See [DEVELOPING.md](DEVELOPING.md) for details on
 building from source.

 ## Testing